Center Research Insights into the U.S. Surface Transportation P3 Experience

 - California: The SR 91 P3 contract included a non-compete clause precluding public agencies from building competing infrastructure.
 As regional population growth drove increased congestion on non-tolled roadways, the local transportation authority eventually bought the project to overcome the non-compete clause, ending the original P3 agreement, and subsequently retendered the concession.

-Cancellations also derived from inter-party coordination problems, conflicts, and their resulting delays.
+Cancellations are also derived from inter-party coordination problems, conflicts, and their resulting delays.

 - Pennsylvania: Conflict arose between the Pennsylvania governor’s office and the Turnpike Authority during the state’s attempt to use a long-term lease P3 approach for its Pennsylvania Turnpike.
 The inter-agency pressure ultimately contributed to the private parties withdrawing their bid.